omkar-shelke25/cka-killercoda/OpenEBS-Local-StorageClass/step1.md

 Create a new StorageClass named `openebs-local` that uses OpenEBS local provisioning with the following requirements:
 - the provisioner should be `openebs.io/local`, the volumeBindingMode should be `WaitForFirstConsumer`
 - the reclaimPolicy should be `Delete`
 - `allowVolumeExpansion` should be set to `true`.
-Include the field for driver-specific parameters.
 Save the manifest at `/internal/openebs-local-sc.yaml`.

 After creating it, make `openebs-local` the new default StorageClass and ensure that the existing default StorageClass named `local-storage` is no longer marked as default.